swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

   /// the attribute is attached. static func expansion(
     of node: AttributeSyntax,
-    providingAccessorsOf declaration: DeclSyntax,
+    providingAccessorsOf declaration: some DeclSyntaxProtocol,
-    in context: any MacroExpansionContext
+    in context: some MacroExpansionContext
   ) async throws -> [AccessorDeclSyntax]
 }
 ```